ndodswor/Duda/README.md

     This script allows site visitors to easily switch between displayed languages in a site using flag icons corresponding to the selected language's country.

+    The currently supported languages are:
+    English, Spanish, Catalan, French, Czetch, Chinese, Korean, German, Finnish, Swedish, Danish, Dutch, Japanese, and Hebrew.
+If you wish to add more languages please consult the 'Customization' section.

     -----------------------------HOW THIS SCRIPT WORKS--------------------------------
     This script sends visitors to pages on the site with the same name and the matching suffix (_en, _fr, etc) when the corresponding flag is clicked.
 If no